Reduati/AutoWin/readme.md

 Autowin is a framework that helps organizations simulate specific attack scenarios in order to improve detection and response capabilities.

+Check out [all the techniques](https://github.com/Reduati/AutoWin/tree/master/Techniques) we developed.
+Each one has a readme file, so you can understand better what they done and how to create a scenario.
 ## Build

 Right now we are not releasing a builded version of this project, but you can easily build it yourself using Visual Studio.